adamritter/nostr-relaypool-ts/README.md

 // The implementation finds filters in the subscriptions that only differ in 1 key and
 //    merges them both on RelayPool level and Relay level.
-// The merging algorithm is linear in input size (not accidental O(n^2)) let sub=relayPool.sub([
+// The merging algorithm is linear in input size (not accidental O(n^2))
+//
+// noCache inside a filter instructs relayPool never to return cached results for that specific filter,
+// but get them from a subscription.
+It may only be useful if kinds 0, 3 are requested.

+let sub=relayPool.sub([
     { authors: '32e1827635450ebb3c5a7d12c1f8e7b2b514439ac10a67eef3d9fd9c5c68e245' },
     { kinds: [0], authors: '0000000035450ebb3c5a7d12c1f8e7b2b514439ac10a67eef3d9fd9c5c68e245',